Day 1 : Luang Prabang Arrival

 Overnight: in Muang Sing

-This morning you will have time for exploration of Muang Sing before you leave for Luang Nam Tha.
-Muang Sing was formerly a garrison town under the French and you can still see remains of the old garrison buildings not far from the hotel.
-In addition you can still see the remains of the old town walls and not far away is also the old French cemetery, now almost reclaimed by the jungle.
-It is interesting to see how quickly the old walls and cemetery are being swallowed by jungle.
+This morning you will have time to the exploration of Muang Sing before you leave for Luang Nam Tha.
+Muang Sing was formerly a garrison town under the French and you can still see the remains of the old garrison buildings not far from the hotel.
+In addition, you can still see the remains of the old town walls and not far away is also the old French cemetery, now almost reclaimed by the jungle.
+It is interesting to see how quickly the old walls and cemetery are being swallowed by the jungle.

 The local tribal museum is also well worth a visit.
 This museum, just along the street from the tourist office, is set in a former mansion and is surprisingly good and informative.
 There are excellent displays of tribal costumes and artefacts and it all gives you a good introduction to some of the tribal people you will have met out in the villages.